-Too many students study the 'dumb' way.
-They just buy a book and read it cover to cover.
-When they don't improve, they're SHOCKED.
+Too many students study the "dumb" way.
+They just buy a prep book and read it cover to cover.
+When they don't improve their SAT scores, they're shocked.

 Studying effectively for the SAT isn't like painting a house.
-You're not trying to cover your bases with a very thin layer of understanding.
+You're not trying to cover your bases with a thin layer of understanding.

 Bonus: If all of this is making sense to you, you'd love our SAT prep program, PrepScholar.

-We designed our program around the concepts in this article, because they actually work.
+We designed our program around the concepts in this article because they actually work.
 When you start with PrepScholar, you’ll take a diagnostic that will determine your weaknesses in over forty SAT skills, including individual grammar rules.
 PrepScholar then creates a study program specifically customized for you.